bradymiller/bradymiller.github.io/todo/index.md

 1. remove agpl (2 of 3 done)
 1. snomed rf2 (main done but still need to support in ccda stuff; https://github.com/openemr/openemr/blob/master/interface/modules/zend_modules/module/Carecoordination/src/Carecoordination/Model/EncounterccdadispatchTable.php#L2316-L2333) (SN working on this with the Zend upgrade)
 1. CRSF support for api internal use
+1. Ensure api internal use works
+1. remove headers with sensitive information of oeHttp when simply used to collect outbound information
 1. Allow DELETE requests in the dockers

 ### Expedited